mui/material-ui/docs/pages/blog/2023-phuket-retreat.md

 We follow a 30/30/30 principle when building our retreat agendas.
 This means 30% of time is allocated to conscious team-building events; 30% is allocated to working sessions; and 30% is allocated for down-time or total team freedom.
 (You: "Wait, what happened to the other 10%, Mikaila?"
 It's better to underestimate and be able to embrace more if there's time than it is to feel rushed through anything.
 We expect disruptions that make us start late or run over in different agenda items, so we intentionally bake this bit of a grace window into it.)

-For this retreat we wanted to focus on intentional conversations in a couple different areas: product vision, leadership and management, marketing, and more.
+For this retreat we wanted to focus on intentional conversations in a few different areas, including product vision, leadership and management, and marketing.
 To kick things off though, everyone was invited to "Win the Conversational Lottery."
-I leveraged the incredible WeConnect cards (which you can find a <a href="https://weconnectcards.com/">free digital version of here</a> for all your remote team-building needs) to get people talking.
+I leveraged the incredible WeConnect cards ([check out the free digital version here](https://weconnectcards.com) for your own remote team-building needs) to get people talking.

-Everyone picked up a card once the exercise was explained—choosing from green, purple, or blue.
-The green cards were light and fun questions; purple, more self-relective; and blue, a bit deeper.
-Crucially, as part of this exercise, everyone choose what color card they wanted and could answer the questions posed however they wanted.
+Everyone picked up a card once the exercise was explained, choosing from green, purple, or blue.
+The green cards were light and fun questions; purple, more self-reflective; and blue, a bit deeper.
+Crucially, as part of this exercise, everyone chose what color card they wanted, and could answer the questions posed however they wanted.
 After a brief chat, participants would trade cards and find another person they hadn't yet spoken to.

 <img alt="We Connect cards spread out on a table.
 Each card poses a different question." src="/static/blog/2023-phuket-retreat/we-connect-cards.png" width="1200" height="840" loading="lazy" />

-After the kickoff, we broke out into teams to delve deep into issues and opportunities across teams.
+After the kickoff, we broke out into groups to delve deep into issues and opportunities across the organization.

-It gave us a valuable space to make important decisions together in a rapid fire way, and to build greater trust and psychological safety with one another along the way.
+It gave us a valuable space to make important decisions together in a rapid-fire way, and to build greater trust and psychological safety with one another along the way.

 ## Transformative experiences